tauanlongaretti/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-We need super() in order to call the parent contructor to access it's functions.
+We need super() in order to call the parent constructor to access it's functions.

 ## Project Set up